latchbio/latch/docs/parameter_metadata.md

 # Customizing Parameter Presentation

-Latch workflows have parameter with names in ==E==nglish, hidden parameters, and parameters grouped together in sections.
+Latch workflows have parameter with names in English, hidden parameters, and parameters grouped together in sections.
 A parameter of a certain type, say string, may display as a line or paragraph, and various parameters only accept a subset of arguments of said type.
 For example, a file input may only take files ending in `.fasta`, `.faa`, or `.fa`.

-To facilitate these important restrictions and displays, parameters have metadata specified either in line ==<-  is a verb so think no hyphen?== with Python's `typing.Annotated` or in the workflow docstring.
+To facilitate these important restrictions and displays, parameters have metadata specified either in line with Python's `typing.Annotated` or in the workflow docstring.
 Only one field, display name is required.
 Below we show an example of a workflow with docstring parameter metadata and the equivalent using `typing.Annotated`.
-The descrition language we use to specify this metadata is `yaml`, as seen below: ==seen below where??==
+The descrition language we use to specify this metadata is `yaml`, as seen in the docstrings below.

-***Note**: `typing.Annotated` is necessary when attaching metadata to nested types.
+**Note**: `typing.Annotated` is necessary when attaching metadata to nested types.
 For example, if we have a `List[FlyteFile]` input where each FlyteFile must be of extension `.fasta`, `.faa`, or `.fa`, typing.
-Annotated is necessary: *
+Annotated is necessary:

 ```
 ...